 Why is this book different?

-Essential Oils for Mindfulness and Meditation draws both these practices together in away that enables the reader to understand how they work, how they complement each other, and how to apply both safely, simply, and effectively.
-This book provides knowledge and easy to use tools.
-The information is supported with evidence – both academic and experiential – explained in a way that is easy to understand.
-This book also places these practices in the context of holistic health and wellbeing, and incorporates supportive elements such as diet and nutrition, relaxation, and basic exercise.
-In short: this book provides valuable self-nurturing and wellness tools that will enable you to optimise your practice of mediation and use of essential oils with ease.
+Essential Oils for Mindfulness and Meditation brings these practices together in away that enables the reader to understand how they work, how they complement each other, and how to apply both effectively.
+This book provides knowledge and easy-to-follow instruction.
+Content is supported with evidence, both academic and experiential.
+There is also a bonus chapter providing information about diet and nutrition, relaxation, and basic exercise.
+A truly practical, holistic perspective; your ‘go to’ hand book.

 Who is this book aimed at?